Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 • Travel

 The key to remember for all of your expenses is to keep the total at or below 70% of your total take-home pay in any given month.
-If you have any extra leftover, you can decide whether to spend it for fun or send it to pad your savings or giving category.
+If you have any extra leftover, you can decide whether to spend it as fun money or send it to pad your savings or giving category.

-20% of your income is for saving
+20% of your income for saving

-Of course, one of the major hurdles many people face in saving money is that they may just not have the money available to save.
+Of course, one of the major hurdles many people face in saving money is that they may not know how to save money when their income is low.
 It’s really tough to save when you’re living paycheck to paycheck.
-So don’t beat yourself up if you haven’t been able to put any money aside in the past few years.

 Include an emergency fund as part of your 70-20-10 budget